U.S. Masters Chess Championship: Details by Year

 2010 – Hendersonville, NC, March 13–21.
 After a 2-year hiatus, the 2010 U.S. Masters Championship was organized by the Henderson County Chess Club and Chief Organizer Kevin Hyde at the Quality Inn & Suites Hotel in Hendersonville, NC.
 It was open to players who have been rated 2200+, foreign FIDE-rated players, and juniors rated 2000+.
 It was held alongside the N.C.
 Sub-Masters for those with lower ratings.
 There were 9 FIDE-rated rounds over 9 days, with a FIDE-rated time control of Game in 150 minutes.
 IM norms were available.
 This was the only time in history that the prize fund was not fully guaranteed - the organizers projected a $5000 prize fund based on 50 fully paid entries, including $1500 projected for first place.
-Event attendance fell to 27 players, who competed in a 9-round, 9-day event.
+Event attendance fell to 27 players, the lowest attendance in event history.
+It was a 9-round, 9-day event.
 The top seed was IM Ronald Burnett (2366 FIDE).
 North Carolinian National Master Craig Jones won the event with 7.0/9, earning $750, with Tennessee's FM Peter Bereolos coming in second place, earning $450.